Banging Toolbox

 While there are varieties, they all belong to furniture refinishing tools to help you sand your wooden floor and save your back.

-• Wide range of floor sanders types to choose from.
+• Wide range of floor sander types to choose from.

 • Available with extension cords.